-Nowadays, many travelers looking for a home or apartment to rent while on vacation simply use Airbnb to find a nice and affordable place to stay.
+Many travelers looking for homes to rent for the holidays often turn to Airbnb.
+They turn to the vacation rental site to find a nice and affordable place to stay.
 And, why not?
 It’s reliable, easy to use, and has one of the world’s largest online inventories of accommodations.
-Some consider it the leader in the online vacation rental space business.

 But depending on your taste, where you’re vacationing, and how much you’re willing to shell out, you may actually have more options than you realize.
 Recently, a number of online vacation rental sites have popped up.
 All cater to the discerning traveler by showcasing niche rentals and offering travelers some out-of-the box options they haven’t seen before.